bruno185/Apple-II-Crypto80/readme.md

 # Apple II Crypto

 A very basic program to encrpt/decrypt any file, using a secret phrase EORed with the file to encrpt/decrypt.
-It is written using assembly language only (Merlin).
+It is written in assembly language only (Merlin).
 It uses MLI ProDOS calls for disk access.
 Applesoft is not required.

 ## Features